-11.5.3 Exercise #3: Looking at the Sun
+11.5.4 Exercise #3: Looking at the Sun

 The Sun is very bright, and looking at it with either the naked eye or any optical device is dangerous-special precautions are necessary to enable you to actually look at the Sun.
 To make the viewing safe, we must eliminate 99.999% of the light from the Sun to reduce it to safe levels.
 In this exercise you will be using a very special telescope designed for viewing the Sun.
 This telescope is equipped with a hydrogen light filter.
 It only allows a tiny amount of light through, isolating a single emission line from hydrogen ("H-alpha").
-In your lecture session you will learn about the emission spectrum of hydrogen, and in the spectroscopy lab you get to see this red line of hydrogen using a spectroscope.
-Several of the pictures in Exercise #1 were actually obtained using a similar filter system.
+In your lecture session you will learn about the emission spectrum of hydrogen, and in the spectroscopy lab you get to see this red line of hydrogen using a similar filter system.
 This filter system gives us a unique view of the Sun that allows us to better see certain types of solar phenomena, especially the "prominences" you encountered in Exercise #1.